 We have collated some tips to help you reduce your use of single use plastics:

-2.5 billion coffee cups are thrown away every year in the UK – and less than 1 in 400 are recycled.
-Carry a reusable cup with you – some cafés even offer discounts if you use your own cup.
+- Take a reusable coffee cup: 2.5 billion coffee cups are thrown away every year in the UK.
+And less than 1 in 400 are recycled.
+Carry a reusable cup with you.
+Some cafés even offer discounts if you use your own cup.

-Consider using plastic free teabags or you could even give loose leaf tea with a tea strainer a go instead.
+- Teabags: consider using plastic free teabags, or even try a loose leaf tea with a tea strainer.

-With a little bit of creativity, you can plan a party that’s free from balloons and other single-use plastics.
+- Balloons and other single-use plastic party decorations: with a bit of creativity, you can plan a party that’s free from balloons and other single-use plastics.
 Popular decorations that can be reused include:

 - tissue pom-poms,